Fair94/Project_back_end_Giuseppe_Calvaruso/README.md

 - **Sales**
 - **User handling**

 The app was developed using Spring Boot as the main backend framework.
-As database, PostgreSQL was used.
+As database, PostgresSQL was used.

 The app was made keeping in mind **best practices**, **API REST**, **security**, **Data validation** and interaction with **external services**